muddery/muddery/COMMANDS.md

          "target":<skill's target>}
 }
 ```
-Cast a skill when the caller is in combat.
-If does not have target, cast it to the caller itself.
+Cast a skill when a character is in combat.
+If no target, cast it to the character itself.

 ## Player Commands

+These commands are used to control the player.

 ### quit
 ```